 Two scenarios can take place when proxy servers route this traffic.
 In the first scene traffic is directly routed to its destination with distorted packets.
 In the second, it will again create the proxy TCP connections.
 This adds up to high latency.
 Secondly, the lack of dynamic routing capability.
 Office 365 architecture demands public internet to connect enterprise branches/mobile workforces globally.
 Intelligent routing requires dynamic abilities to route traffic even if the link goes down.
 Lack of dynamic traffic routing can easily lead to traffic congestion and result in low user experience.

 The third challenge is an end to end application visibility.
 Enterprises optimize several applications every day.
 Failure of any Office 365 services can have serious consequences on daily business operations.
 In particular, it can impact employees working mobile/in branches.
 Hence it is imperative for networking teams to have clear visibility – Devices, Users, Usage, Firewall and so on.
-In case of major outage or attack, granular visibility of network can help IT address and fix the failure before it impacts others.
+In the case of major outage or attack, granular visibility of the network can help IT address and fix the failure before it impacts others.
 Sans network transparency, IT networking teams are vulnerable to security threats.
 Moreover, if network teams are not able to segment office 365 traffic at a granular level, such traffic is difficult to secure.
 And sans security, scaling networks becomes a challenge.
 A plethora of devices, applications, and users, there’s a growing need to secure endpoints today.
 This has necessitated a change in the way we segmented traffic traditionally. in the cloud era, it is essential for enterprise IT teams to identify and secure (endpoints) that matters.
-It will help IT ensure zero threats from large applications deployment in the cloud.
+It will help IT ensure zero threats from large application deployment in the cloud.

 The final challenge is to scale and deploy Microsoft Office 365.
 The rapid changes due to digital, demands a flexible network which can be scaled, deployed or redeployed without hassle.
 In terms of traditional network architecture, the model itself is rigid, hence expecting flexibility is surreal.
 And in a modern multi-cloud IT ecosystem these challenges are different.
 However, advanced approaches like Kubernetes available today to scale and deploy an application in a multi-cloud environment.
-We leave that discussion with the kubernetes or containers folks to explain how they can help you overcome app deployment challenges in a multi-cloud strategy.
+We leave that discussion with the Kubernetes or containers folks to explain how they can help you overcome app deployment challenges in a multi-cloud strategy.

 56% of respondents are employing containers, gateways, app security, and availability are growing in importance.
 Antivirus, network firewall, SSL VPN, and load balancing continue to remain the top application services currently deployed in enterprises.
 Critical enterprise applications have no time to recover.
 They must deliver as per business requirements.
 Today it’s a challenge for IT teams to be able to deploy and elastically scale enterprise applications and ensures application availability.
 When required, at any part of the world irrespective of their location.